 Contact the Colorado Department of Revenue to Find Out if You are Eligible

 Not everyone who is a repeat offender or who refused to take a chemical test will be eligible for early reinstatement of their driver’s license.
 Individual circumstances vary and will impact your eligibility.
 To determine if you are eligible for early reinstatement of your driver’s license, contact the Colorado Department of Revenue at (303) 205-5631.
-You may also submit an online request to the Colorado DMV to have your record analyzed for early reinstatement eligibility and if eligible, to determine the eligibility date and the exact reinstatement requirements

 The information on this website regarding license reinstatement is subject to change, is provided as a courtesy, and is not legal advice.
 Inclusion of this information on Tiftickjian Law Firm, P.C.’s website does not create an attorney-client or professional relationship with anyone reviewing it.
 You should contact the Colorado DMV – Driver Services Division to determine your eligibility status and not rely solely on the information contained on this website.